Moustikitos/micro-server/README.md

 #### `headers`

-Keyword used to define custom headers for the request.
+Keyword used to define custom headers in the request.

 # Plugins